Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

-The following results, organized across 4 subdivisions, suggest that when adversarial layers act on all qubits, perturbing the input states or implementing the adversarial layers closer to classifiers' output layers often produces more successful attacks, by achieving a higher misclassification rate with the same attack strength, compared to planting the adversarial layers closer to the middle layers.
-However, this changes when the adversarial layers are only allowed to act on a few local qubits.
-In such cases, adversarial layers within intermediate layers of the circuits occasionally achieve superior results (e.g., see Figures \ref{fig-experiments-8}, \ref{fig-experiments-10}, \ref{fig-experiments-19}, and \ref{fig-experiments-23}).
 Comparing the effects of inserting three adversarial blocks versus a single one, we observe that when the attack strength is measured using the (normalized) sum of Hilbert Schmidt distances between the adversarial unitaries implemented within the architecture and the identity operator, single adversarial blocks are often able to achieve a higher misclassification rate at a given attack strength.
 This, however, depends on how we define the attack strength and would change if we defined it in terms of the (normalized) average of Hilbert Schmidt distances.
-In such cases, the plots associated with adversarial blocks would remain unchanged, whereas those corresponding to multiple blocks would often show improved performance, surpassing that of single blocks.
+In such cases, the plots associated with single adversarial blocks would remain unchanged, whereas those corresponding to multiple blocks would often show improved performance, surpassing that of single blocks.
 This makes sense intuitively: when the attack strength is defined based on the average of Hilbert Schmidt distances, using multiple adversarial blocks generally leads to better outcomes.
 For clarity, all plots are based on the sum of Hilbert Schmidt distances.
 However, one can infer how they might differ if the average were used instead.

+\paragraph{Global vs Local Adversarial Layers:} By comparing the figures in Section \ref{sec:appendix-global-adv} with those in Section \ref{sec:appendix-local-adv}, we observe that when the adversarial layers are allowed to act on all qubits, they often perform better than local adversarial gates.
+However, this is not always the case: in some instances, restricting the adversarial attacks to local qubits can yield more successful attacks.
+For example, compare Figs.~\ref{fig-exp-5} and \ref{fig-exp-9}, which correspond to local adversarial attacks, with Fig. \ref{fig-exp-1}, which corresponds to global attacks.

+\paragraph{Effects of the Number of Layers:} Figures in Sections \ref{sec:appendix-global-adv} and \ref{sec:appendix-local-adv} show that adversarial blocks consisting of more layers tend to produce more successful attacks (compare subfigures (a) and (b) in Figs. ~\ref{fig-experiments-cifar-1}, \ref{fig-experiments-cifar-2}, and \ref{fig-experiments-cifar-3}).
+Conversely, although deeper classifiers (i.e., classifiers with more layers) are generally expected to be more resilient to adversarial attacks, this is not always observed in practice.
+For instance, Figs. ~\ref{fig-exp-3} and \ref{fig-exp-4} illustrate a case where the deeper classifier (Fig. \ref{fig-exp-4}) is not more robust.